-External threat has commonly increased the level of group commitment among Jews.
-Woocher (1986, 46) notes that the European crisis of the 1930s, "as had happened so often in the past, called forth a deep sense of universal Jewish solidarity."
+Wilson and Sober (1994) have proposed the existence of group-selected psychological mechanisms that facilitate group goals on a facultative basis, that is, in response to specific contingencies.
+Here it is proposed that external threat is a situation that elicits an evolved facultative tendency to more strongly identify with the group.
+Thus, Woocher (1986, 46) notes that the European crisis of the 1930s, "as had happened so often in the past, called forth a deep sense of universal Jewish solidarity."
 Ragins (1980, 85-86), relying on personal testimonies, shows that anti-Semitism in Germany during the early 20th century had a strong tendency to provoke greater identification with Judaism among Jewish activists.
 As Freud noted in 1926, "My language . . . is German, my culture, my attainments are German.
 I considered myself German intellectually, until I noticed the growth of anti-Semitic prejudices in Germany and German Austria.
 Since that time, I prefer to call myself a Jew" (quoted in Gilman 1993, 16).
-43 Feldman (1993, 43) finds very robust tendencies toward heightened Jewish identification and rejection of gentile culture consequent to anti-Semitism at the very beginnings of Judaism in the ancient world and throughout Jewish history.
+42 Feldman (1993, 43) finds very robust tendencies toward heightened Jewish identification and rejection of gentile culture consequent to anti-Semitism at the very beginnings of Judaism in the ancient world and throughout Jewish history.

 A permanent sense of imminent threat appears to be common among Jews.
 Writing on the clinical profile of Jewish families, Herz and Rosen (1982) note that for Jewish families a "sense of persecution (or its imminence) is part of a cultural heritage and is usually assumed with pride.
 Suffering is even a form of sharing with one's fellow-Jews.
-It binds Jews with their heritage-with the suffering of Jews throughout history."
+It binds Jews with their heritage--with the suffering of Jews throughout history."
 Zborowski and Herzog (1952, 153) note that the homes of wealthy Jews in traditional Eastern European shtetl communities sometimes had secret passages for use in times of anti-Semitic pogroms, and that their existence was "part of the imagery of the children who played around them, just as the half-effaced memory was part of every Jew's mental equipment."